 11. Keep your answers clear and on topic.
 Look your interviewer in the eye when speaking.
 And try to speak as if you were talking to a friend you like and respect.
 Just make sure you are talking about what they asked you.
 And don’t go on too long!

 12. Leave with confidence, a warm firm handshake, and a smile.

-13. And remember to follow up with a thank you note!
+13. Say thank you at the end.
+And remember to follow up with a thank you note after!

 14. Chemistry is not necessarily about personality.
 You can be shy and still come off as a good employee who cares about producing top quality work.
 Good work habits and a feeling that you would not only be someone who comes through no matter what the challenge.
 But also someone great to work with on a daily basis.
 These qualities go a long way in any interview.

 15. But in the end, it’s still about the right match.
 And if it’s not there, please remember that does not reflect on your ability for this particular job.
 Or any other one.
 It really is about chemistry.
 And you only need one “YES!”

 You might think of each interview for a job you don’t get as practice for the right job.
 One where all the elements are in balance.
 Even when you give your best interview and it feels right in every way, the elements simply may not be there for the match.

 But Please know that’s a very normal part of the job interview process.
 So when you’re ready, just make sure you have a solid resume, a great attitude, and your best interview skills.
 And whatever you do — even when it feels like it’s taking forever — don’t give up until you find the right match for you!